 - 4.A.8.a.
 The server must release the ball from one hand only or drop it off the paddle face from any natural (un-aided) height. - 4.A.8.b.
-The ball shall not be propelled (thrown) downward or tossed or hit upward with the paddle. - 4.A.8.c.
+When releasing the ball, the ball shall not be propelled in any direction or in any manner prior to striking the ball to make the serve. - 4.A.8.c.
 The restrictions on the Volley Serve in Rule 4.A.7 do not apply to the drop serve. - 4.A.9.
 Replay or Fault.
 In officiated matches, the referee may call for a replay if they are not certain that one or more of the requirements of the serve has been met.
 The replay must be called before the return of serve.
 The referee shall call a fault if they are certain that one or more of the requirements of the serve, other than Rule 4.A.6, has not been met.
 In non-officiated matches, if the receiver determines that manipulation of spin has been imparted prior to the serve, or the release of the ball is not visible, the receiver may call for a replay before the return of serve.
 In non-officiated matches, the receiver has no authority to call for replays or faults for service motion violations. - 4.A.9.a.
 The remedies for service motion violations are as follows:

-OFFICIATED PLAY NON-OFFICIATED PLAY Referee not certain of violation Referee certain of violation Receiver determines violation VOLLEY SERVE 4.A.7.a.
+OFFICIAT NON-OFFICIATED PLAY Referee not certain of violation Referee certain of violation Receiver determines violation VOLLEY SERVE 4.A.7.a.
 No upward arc Replay Fault None 4.A.7.b.
 Paddle head above wrist Replay Fault None 4.A.7.c.
 Contact above waist Replay Fault None 4.A.5.
 Spin imparted Replay Fault Replay 4.A.6.
-Release not visible Replay Replay Replay DROP SERVE 4.A.8.a.
+Release not visible Replay Replay Replay DR OP SERVE 4.A.8.a.
 Drop not made with one hand only or from paddle face or not from unaided height Replay Fault None 4.A.8.b.
 Ball propelled up or down Replay Fault None 4.A.5.
 Spin imparted Replay Fault Replay 4.A.6.
 Release not visible Replay Replay Replay